yunhao-qian/CIS5650-Project2-Stream-Compaction/README.md

 ### Performance Analysis

+#### `measure_time.exe`

+To simplify performance analysis, I added a C++ executable, `measure_time.exe`.
+The implementation is in [`measure_time.cpp`](src/measure_time.cpp), which:

+- Accepts the operation (scan or compact), implementation (CPU, GPU naive, GPU work-efficient, or GPU Thrust), input size, and block size as command-line arguments.
+- Generates random input data and prints the measured execution time (in milliseconds) to the console.

+I created this tool because measuring a configuration only once is often imprecise.
+In my earlier attempts, running repeated measurements within a C++ loop caused the results to drift significantly.
+In particular, Thrust measurements became unexpectedly slower, sometimes even slower than the GPU naive implementation.
+I suspect this was due to frequent GPU memory allocations and deallocations (since the exposed API uses CPU inputs and outputs), which created an atypical workload and put the driver in a degraded performance state.

+To avoid this issue, I designed `measure_time.exe` to test only a single configuration with one iteration per program launch.
+Repeated measurements are instead automated by accompanying Python scripts.

 #### Optimizing Block Sizes

 To optimize block sizes, I added an optional `blockSize` parameter to every top-level function, each with a tuned default value.
 This preserves backward compatibility while making block-size tuning easier.